Table of Contents:

 Walmart will assess your application for the Brand Portal after you have submitted it and will let you know the outcome.

-Another way to prevent third-party unauthorized sellers on Walmart is by employing seller tracking software like Red Points’.
+Another way to prevent third-party unauthorized sellers on Walmart is by employing Gray Marketing Monitoring software like Red Points’.
 Red Points has helped hundreds of the world’s most successful manufacturers, and brands find solutions to their problems with illegal sales, resolve channel friction, and safeguard their brand equity.

 We provide bot-powered searches and advanced image recognition to discover potential infringements for you.
 This service also includes monitoring and data analytics, foundational policies and procedures, and the ability to request takedowns automatically from the brand protection tool for validated infringements.

 Sellers are responsible for adhering to the Retailer Agreement and Performance and Operational requirements.
 As a general rule, sellers should strive to conduct their business in a manner that is both fair and safe for consumers and other sellers.
-If Walmart’s selling process is too much for you or you want to start selling right now, Red Points Brand Protection can help.
+If Walmart’s selling process is too much for your business to monitor closely or if you want to recover revenue lost to unauthorized sellers, then Red Points’ Brand Protection can help.